briehn/plunge/README.md

-# NONAME
+# PLUNGE
-###### What is NONAME?
+###### What is PLUNGE?
-NONAME is an adventure-style RPG game playable within the browser.
-Stranded in the middle of nowhere, players must venture off into the unknown: discovering treasure, hunting enemies, and exploring the land.
+PLUNGE is an adventure-style RPG game playable within the browser.
+Stuck in the depths of nowhere, players must venture off into the unknown: discovering treasure, hunting enemies, and exploring the land.

 ## Background